-When and How Should You Welcome a New Neighbor?
+When and How to Welcome a New Neighbor Near You

-A few tips on how and when to break the ice when a new neighbor moves in.
+Here are a few tips on how to break the ice when a new neighbor moves to the Hudson Valley.

 By Lizzie Post, Houzz

 Thrive Homes, LLC, original photo on Houzz

 “When’s an appropriate time to welcome a neighbor to the neighborhood — and what’s the best gift to give?”

 Welcoming a new neighbor is a hallmark of classic American etiquette and yet, somehow, it can also feel like an intrusion.
 Although walking right into someone’s new home as movers are bringing in furniture may be going a bit overboard, a brief and well-timed welcome is a wonderful gesture that should be encouraged.